 Future research should detail the relative experiences of adapted interventions to infer greater knowledge of which aspects of interventions improve engagement and treatment completion.
-While many articles included in this review reported successful findings in achieving a reduction in PTSD and trauma symptoms among participants, crucially also understanding the subjective experiences of users would only complement future research and findings.
+Whilst many papers included in this review reported successful findings in achieving a reduction in PTSD and trauma symptoms amongst participants, crucially also understanding the subjective experiences of users would only compliment future research and findings.

 Additionally, it is difficult to explore potential mechanisms of change with such small relevant evidence and compare wider experiences of care in this review.
-It is therefore recommended that future research would benefit from inferring in greater detail the participant experiences of adapted interventions through further qualitative analysis methods, complemented with robust, RCT designs over longer followup periods.
-The lack of follow-up and downstream outcome data (e.g., social functioning, relationships) across most intervention articles in this review means it is difficult to explore whether intervention effects are sustained or extended to a clinically meaningful difference (e.g., better quality of life, functioning) over time, a crucial factor in determining the effectiveness of psychosocial interventions.
-Only three articles included in this review focused on cultural adaptations to the assessment of trauma among racial and ethnic minority groups, and few studies explored CPTSD and complex trauma experiences among racial and ethnic minority groups.
+It is therefore recommended that future research would benefit from inferring in greater detail the participant experiences of adapted interventions through further qualitative analysis methods, complemented with robust, RCT designs over longer follow up periods.
+The lack of follow up and downstream outcome data (e.g., social functioning, relationships) across most intervention papers in this review means it is difficult to explore whether intervention effects are sustained or extended to clinically meaningful difference (e.g., better quality of life, functioning) over time, a crucial factor to determining effectiveness of psychosocial interventions.
+Only three papers included in this review focused on cultural adaptations to the assessment of trauma among racial and ethnic minority groups, and few studies explored CPTSD and complex trauma experiences among racial and ethnic minority groups.
 Assessments for trauma that lack cultural sensitivity may inadvertently neglect or misinterpret the unique challenges racial groups face when addressing their trauma needs in services.
-As found in this review, assessment methods that capture culturally specific expressions for trauma, such as acknowledging spiritual explanations to trauma, may mitigate overlooking the needs of service users and instead contribute to feeling misunderstood by services, a common experience reported by racial groups accessing services (Taylan & Weber, 2023).
-This not only may strengthen mistrust toward healthcare providers but inadequate assessments may also worsen the distress individuals are already facing, risking further iatrogenic harm from

-Table 4.
-Implications for Research, Practice, and Policy.
+As identified in this review, assessment methods that do not capture culturally specific explanations or expressions for trauma such as acknowledging spiritual explanations to trauma, risks overlooking the cultural needs of service users and may contribute to feeling misunderstood by services, a common experience reported by racial groups (Taylan & Weber., 2023).
+This not only may strengthen mistrust towards healthcare providers, but inappropriate assessments may also worsen the distress individuals are already facing, and risk further iatrogenic harm from services (Faulkner et al., 2021).
+This largely justifies the vital research need for empirical work in this area.
+See Table 4 for implications for practice, policy, and research.